Azure-Samples/cognitive-services-speech-sdk/samples/objective-c/ios/compressed-streams/README.md

 The Speech SDK's **Compressed Audio Input Stream** API provides a way to stream compressed audio to the Speech Service using a pull or push stream.

+**NOTE**: The compressed audio support using Gstreamer is disabled in the latest Speech SDK due to instability problems.

 ## Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).